TobiasHall/TobiasHall/README.md

 #### I'm a outdoor life geek with development interest!
 And of course, I can solve the Rubik's Cube!

+- ✏️  I’m currently studying my last semester at the program Informatics with a focus on systems development at Mid Sweden University
 - 🔭  I’m currently working on how to set up an annotation tool and how to use it to create machine learning models
 - 🌱  I’m currently in start of learning a bit of Python
 - 🥅  2021 Goals: Get a job as a junior developer to start a new career
 - ❤️  Outdoor life, Biathlon, Bake bread, Östersund and Code
 - ⚡  Fun fact: I was part of a world record attempt in human spooning

 <br />